Looking to participate in a clinical trial?

 - Ability to participate in exercise testing

-- Either symptomatic with SOB at rest or with exertion but with normal resting cardiac function, OR cardiac dysfunction identified on imaging studies but are asymptomatic
+- Either symptomatic with shortness of breath at rest or with exertion but with normal resting cardiac function, OR cardiac dysfunction identified on imaging studies but are asymptomatic

 - No contraindication for MRI